 Little Kid Reaction: My daughter yanked this off the counter before I had a chance to take it to my office.
 She spent some time exploring the pages and then asked to read it at bedtime.
 There were plenty of "ooh's" for the adorable owlet and some great concern that mother owl would come back.
 She wanted to know if the baby owl ever learned to fly.

-Big Kid Reaction: Sylvan Dell has another great hit on its hands.
+Big Kid Reaction: Arbordale has another great hit on its hands.
 This is a wonderful story, but also a perfect, much-needed contribution to nature reading for kids.
 Given the number of dwindling wildlife habitats, kids need to learn safety habits for wild animals, just as they do domesticated ones.

 Pros: Beautiful illustrations, an adorable owlet, and step-by-step explanation introduce kids to owls and the proper way to help wildlife.